 Incorporate local details like landmarks, events, services, products and coupons.
-Showcase local attractions and nearby information for travelers on local pages, and highlight additional services that your company offers.
+Showcase local attractions and nearby information for travelers on local pages.
+Highlight additional services that your company offers.
 Incorporate hyper-local events and social media to engage visitors.
 Finally, add in-store inventory and products to drive conversions.

-You need store locators for each of your locations, and depending on your offerings, may want to add localized specialty pages, as well.
-Here’s an example, where Petco has a locator page, but also a localized page for their dog training service in this particular city:
+You need store locators for each of your locations.
+Moreover, depending on your offerings, may want to add localized specialty pages, as well.
+Here’s an example where Petco has not only a locator page but also a localized page for their dog training service in this particular city: